Renal Care Postgraduate Certificate in / Professional Certificate

-- Applicants will be registered nurses currently working in an area of practice which is pertinent to the course
+- Applicants will be registered health professionals currently working in an area of practice which is pertinent to the course.

-- Applicants for the Professional certificate must have a level 5 qualification, applicants for the Post graduate certificate must have a level 6 qualification or evidence of the ability to study at Level 6
+- Post graduate certificate must have a level 6 qualification or evidence of the ability to study at Level 7.